MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-manage-big-data.md

 The external directory structure is really a tree of public and private directories hanging off a common base directory managed by you, the DeployR administrator.

-### For Linux:

-For example, if the base directory is `/home/deployr-user/deployr/8.0.0/deployr/external/data`, then the base external directory structure might look:
--   `/home/deployr-user/deployr/8.0.0/deployr/external/data/public`
--   `/home/deployr-user/deployr/8.0.0/deployr/external/data/testuser`
--   `/home/deployr-user/deployr/8.0.0/deployr/external/data/user1`
--   `/home/deployr-user/deployr/8.0.0/deployr/external/data/{private_user_dir}`

-### For Windows:

-For example, if the base directory on the main server is `C:/Program Files/Microsoft/DeployR/8.0/deployr/external/data/`, then the base external directory structure might look:
--   `C:/Program Files/Microsoft/DeployR/8.0/deployr/external/data/public`
--   `C:/Program Files/Microsoft/DeployR/8.0/deployr/external/data/testuser`
--   `C:/Program Files/Microsoft/DeployR/8.0/deployr/external/data/user1`
--   `C:/Program Files/Microsoft/DeployR/8.0/deployr/external/data/{private_user_dir}`

-### For Mac OS X:

-For example, if the base directory is `/Users/deployr-user/deployr/8.0.0/deployr/external/data`, then the base external directory structure might look:
+The default base directory for the external directory structure might be:
--   `/Users/deployr-user/deployr/8.0.0/deployr/external/data/public`
--   `/Users/deployr-user/deployr/8.0.0/deployr/external/data/testuser`
--   `/Users/deployr-user/deployr/8.0.0/deployr/external/data/user1`
--   `/Users/deployr-user/deployr/8.0.0/deployr/external/data/{private_user_dir}`

-&nbsp;
++ On Windows, `C:/Program Files/Microsoft/DeployR-<version>/deployr/external/data/`
++ On Linux, `/home/deployr-user/deployr/<version>/deployr/external/data`
++ On Mac OS X (DeployR Open only), `/Users/deployr-user/deployr/<version>/deployr/external/data`

-Two directories are automatically created by the server the first time the corresponding user logs into the system.
+Two external subdirectories are automatically created by the server the first time the corresponding user logs into the system.
 The first directory is called `/public` and contains the files that can be read by any authenticated users on the server.

 The second directory is the user’s private directory.
-Each private external directory can be found at `<DeployR_Install_Dir>/external/data/{deployr_username}`.
+Each private external directory can be found at `<DeployR_Install_Dir>/external/data/{deployr_username_private_directory}`.
 Files in each private directory are available only to that authenticated user during a live session.
 The administrator can also manually create these subdirectories in advance.
 The names of the directories are case-sensitive.

+For example,

-For example, the user `testuser` will have access to the files under:
++ The user `testuser` would have access to the files under:

--   The private external directory, `<DeployR_Install_Dir>/external/data/testuser`
+        -   The private external directory, `<DeployR_Install_Dir>/deployr/external/data/testuser`
--   The `/public` directory, `<DeployR_Install_Dir>/external/data/public`.
+        -   The `/public` directory, `<DeployR_Install_Dir>/deployr/external/data/public`.

 It is up to the administrator to inform each user of which files are available in the `/public` directory and which files are in their private directory.